mydumper/mydumper/README.md

 One has to make sure, that pkg-config, mysql_config, pcre-config are all in $PATH

 Binlog dump is disabled by default to compile with it you need to add -DWITH_BINLOG=ON to cmake options

+To build against mysql libs < 5.7 you need to disable SSL adding -DWITH_SSL=OFF

 ## How does consistent snapshot work?